adrianocola/vogels-cache/README.md

 By default the returned item will be cached.
 Accept CACHE_RESULT option to prevent caching.

 ##### .destroy(hashKey, rangeKey, options, callback)
-Remove item from cache after sucessfull deletion from DynamoDB
+Remove item from cache after sucessfull deletion from DynamoDB.

+##### .uncache(hashKey, rangeKey, callback)
+Remove item from cache only.

 ##### .query(), .scan(), .paralellScan()
 By default will cache all items returned in response.
 If this is not the desired behavior, use the function **.cacheResults(shouldCache,expire)**: